MortimerSnerd/portal2drend/README.md

   was only in anticipation of using some helper code I have for SDL2 in modified versions from the basic port.

++ Changed the bottom wall base color from a magenta to a shade of green for a contrast I can see better.

 + I changed the map parsing code from `scanf()` to parsing functions similar to and from the
   Nim `parseutils` module.
 Requires noticably more code than